 Huntley C of E School values the contribution that every child and young person can make and welcomes the diversity of culture, religion and intellectual style.
-The school seeks to raise academic achievement and encourage positive social integration and development by removing barriers to learning and improving physical and curricular access for all.
+The school seeks to raise academic achievement and encourage positive social integration and development by removing barriers to learning and improving physical and curricular access for all, in a nurturing and supportive environment.

-All children and young people with SEND are fully valued, respected and equal members of the school.
-As such provision for pupils with SEND is a matter for the school as a whole.
+All children and young people with SEND are fully valued, supported, respected and equal members of the school.
+As such, provision for pupils with SEND is a matter for the school as a whole.
 All teachers are teachers of pupils with SEND.
-The governing body, headteacher, SENco and all other members of staff have important responsibilities.
+The governing body, headteacher, SENCo and all other members of staff have important responsibilities.